Guidelines on the tenure track career path

 - The final recruitment decisions are made in accordance with the rector’s decision for delegation after approval by the tenure track committee

-- When recruiting for the position of a professor, an invitation procedure in accordance with the Universities Act must be observed
+- When recruiting for the position of a professor, an invitation procedure in accordance with the Universities Act must be followed

 Preparations for promoting a person appointed to a tenure track position to the next career level will be initiated by the director of the unit 18 months before the end of the term of office of the person in the tenure track position.
 The person submits an application with a CV to the recruiting committee, and the committee acquires two to four statements from high-level international researchers approved by the Research Council and presents the appointment proposal to the dean.